 Recent Posts

 Hyundai announces the immediate North American availability of three new models in its HX-A series of compact hydraulic excavators.
-The Hyundai HX35AZ, HX40A and HX48AZ excavators, which will be featured in the company’s exhibit (Booth K341) at The Utility Expo, at the Kentucky Exposition Center.
-All three new models feature low-emission engines that are Tier […]
+The Hyundai HX35AZ, HX40A and HX48AZ excavators, featured at the exhibit (Booth K341) at The Utility Expo, at the Kentucky Exposition Center.
+All three new models feature low-emission engines that are Tier 4 Final compliant.
+The […]

 February 14th is all about sharing love, so we are sharing 7 reasons to LOVE our construction equipment this Valentine’s Day.
 Read below to see why we think you’ll really DIG our products.
 1: Our Dealer Network At Hyundai, we know the importance of a good equipment dealer when it comes to purchasing and running […]